evershinemj/idea/git.md

 this diff icon compares only diff for the selected file. there are only **up** and **down** arrows to navigate inside the current file.

+# choose vim or emacs for commit messages
+you can choose to use vim or emacs to edit commit messages. just switch the editor to vim/emacs before committing.